Advantages Two Ply Torch Rubber Roofing – watch video

 - Seams are torch fused together to prevent seam separation

-- Unlike EPDM and TPO, the two ply membrane can withstand a heavy amount of foot traffic
+- Unlike EPDM and TPO, the two-ply membrane can withstand a substantial amount of foot traffic

-- Installation over any existing roof surface, with minimal preparation, results in 2 advantages in this case:
+- Installation over an existing roof surface, with minimal preparation, results in 2 advantages in this case: